 The searcher can also run a search using the Colorado Bureau of Investigation’s Internet Criminal History Check System (ICHC), which is not a free public records search, but it includes Summit County criminal records and arrest records (but not warrants or certain other information).

-View Criminal Case Information Using the Summit County Court Search Tool
+Access Criminal Case Information Using the Summit County Court Search Tool

-A citizen can find information about someone’s criminal history by looking at criminal court records.
 To access Summit County judicial records relating to criminal cases adjudicated in the Summit County Courthouse, the searcher’s first step should be to conduct a free online docket search on the Summit County Court website.6

 A docket search is not a comprehensive search, as it only goes back six months and does not include a way to view actual case documents.
-However, it will show whether there has been any recent activity with respect to a given person or case, and any upcoming court date.
+However, it will show whether there has been any recent activity with respect to a given person or case and any upcoming court date.

-To get more detailed case information, the searcher needs to make a public records request either in person at the court or via the court’s Record/Document Request Form for Summit County cases.
-Records can generally be inspected for free in person but this kind of Summit County case search can involve nominal fees.
+Records can generally be inspected for free in person, but this kind of Summit County case search can involve nominal fees.
 For example, $0.25 per page for copies, $20 per certified document, and $30 per hour for redaction after the first hour.
 The contact information is:

 Summit County Justice Center